 The Preserve rests within Audubon Connecticut’s Lyme Forest Block Important Bird Area, acreage critical to overwintering and migratory birds.
 It is in the Roaring Brook and Eightmile River Watersheds and thereby protects upland streams in the Connecticut River watershed.
 The Preserve is also close to the Land Trust's Sheepskin Hollow Preserve and the Town of East Haddam’s Lena Preserve, making it part of a larger greenway area so critical for the continued vitality of native plants and animals.

 The Land Trust relied on multiple sources to complete this purchase.
 Grants from the Bafflin Foundation and the State of Connecticut Open Space and Watershed program covered a bit more than half the cost, with the remaining dollars coming from Audubon Connecticut, the Eightmile River Wild & Scenic Watershed, individual donations to the Miller Farm Capital Campaign as well as from the Land Trust’s land acquisition fund.

-The Preserve has marked trails and signage at the two trailheads but parking areas are a work in progress.
+The Preserve has marked trails and signage at the two trailheads.
+The Tater Hill parking area isa work in progress.
 To enter at the Tater Hill Road trailhead for 2-3 vehicles and at the AP Gates Road entrance for 3-4 vehicles.
 Overflow parking is available on the grassy knoll at the Tater Hill Cemetery at the intersection of Tater Hill and AP Gates Roads.
 The Tater Hill trailhead is a short walk northeast on the left side of Tater Hill Road.
-Another trailhead is on A.P.
-Gates Road.
-Currently, the best parking for this trailhead is a short walk away along the side of Woodmont Circle.